seamusdemora/PiFormulae/ForAnyoneWhoOwnsARaspberryPiZero-2-3.md

 sudo apt-mark hold rpi-eeprom
 ```

-This may save a little bandwidth, but the app itself remains on your system.
-And you cannot "remove" `rpi-eeprom` due to some [*questionable* dependencies...
-Chief Know-Nothing has spoken!](https://github.com/raspberrypi/rpi-eeprom/issues/622) [*credit where credit is due:* I'm not positive, but I do think some *progress* has been made in de-tangling the false dependencies in the `rpi-eeprom` package.]
+This may save a little bandwidth, but the "fat" app itself remains on your system.
+And you cannot "remove" `rpi-eeprom` due to some [*false* dependencies added by incompetents... ***Chief Know-Nothing has spoken!***](https://github.com/raspberrypi/rpi-eeprom/issues/622) Chief Know-Nothing's last remark on the matter was made by timg236 (aka Chief Know-Nothing) on Jan 7, 2025: "`The raspi-utils dependencies have been tidied up as part of ongoing package fragmentation work improve rpi-image-gen so closing this issue.`" ... "tidied up"?? ...
+That's an outright **_bullshit lie_** :)

-This solution won't appeal to everyone, but I ***love it***.
+This solution won't appeal to everyone, but I ***like it***.
 In summary, the procedure is to use package called `equivs` to create a *dummy package* - also named `rpi-eeprom`.
 Then, we substitute the *dummy* `rpi-eeprom` for the "real" rpi-eeprom.
 Here's the procedure:

 ```bash
 $ sudo apt update